 There is reason for hope.
 The fact is that now, more than any time in the Middle East's modern history, the region has significant capabilities and resources of its own to define and work toward this vision and secure better opportunities for its people.
 And more than ever, there are also indications that people and some governments in the Middle East have the will to take on the region's hard challenges.
-Although not always evident at first glance, there are promising developments

 Although not always evident at first glance, there are promising developments happening in the Middle East, even in the most unexpected places.
 In Saudi Arabia, female entrepreneurs are founding startup companies at a rate three times that of women in Silicon Valley, as they begin to claim their rightful place in Saudi civic life.
 In Egypt, the social enterprise Nafham is using technological solutions to address the problem of overcrowding in Egyptian schools.
 And in Jordan, Syrian refugees are using innovative 3D printing technology to help develop more affordable prosthetic limb components for friends and neighbors who bear the physical scars of Bashar Assad's war on his own people.
 The region's vast population of educated youth, commonly understood to be a liability, can in fact be a tremendous asset.

-Some governments are beginning to understand that their future depends on prometing these offects and neutrony with their people to build a common future.
+Some governments are beginning to understand that their future depends on promoting these efforts and patterning with their people to build a seman future.

-Some governments are beginning to understand that their future depends on promoting these efforts and partnering with their people to build a common future.
+moting these efforts and partnering with their people to build a common future.
 Tunisia is showing that revolution need not result in either chaos or authoritarianism, but can begin a transition to an inclusive, democratic future.
 The UAE has led the way for positive economic and social reforms and Saudi Arabia has now adopted its own vision for the future.
 Jordan is making its own efforts.
 These can be examples for other countries in the region.